zhadba/applicational-data-structures/README.txt

  - Queues
  - Stacks

-All folders should have some python based examples and accompanying, language transcendent notes about their purposes and applications.
+All folders should have some python based examples + accompanying language transcendent notes about their purposes and applications.